louiskwt/tutor_assistant/README.md

-# Classify (tentative)
+# Tutor Assistant

-- Student engatement and management tool for teachers and tutors
+- Are you a tutor looking for a convenient and efficient way to manage your students' profiles, schedules, and invoices?
+Tutor Assistant is here to revolutionize your tutoring experience.

 ## Problem to solve